Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 We set up an online survey for collecting ordinal distance information of the kind \eqref{my_quest} for $60$ images of cars, shown in Figure \ref{car_collection}.
-All images were found on Wikimedia Commons and have been explicitly released into the public domain by their authors.
+All images were found on Wikimedia Commons (\url{https://commons.wikimedia.org}) and have been explicitly released into the public domain by their authors.
 We refer to the set of these images as the car data set.
 We instructed participants of the survey to determine the most central object within a triple of three shown images according to how they perceive dissimilarity between \emph{cars}.
-We explicitly stated that they should not judge differences between the \emph{pictures}, like perspective, lighting conditions or background.
+We explicitly stated that they should not judge differences between the \emph{pictures}, like perspective, lighting conditions, or background.
 Every participant was shown triples of cars in random order (more precisely, triples shown to a participant were drawn uniformly at random without replacement from the set of all possible triples).
-Also the order of cars within a triple, that is whether a car's image appeared to the left, in the middle or to the right, was random.
+Also the order of cars within a triple, that is whether a car's image appeared to the left, in the middle, or to the right, was random.
 One complete round of the survey consisted of 50 shown triples, but we encouraged participants to contribute more than one round, possibly at a later time.
-There was no chance of skipping triples, that is even if one had no idea which car might be the most central one in a triple, one had to make a choice---or quit the current round of the survey.
-Within the first ten triples every participant was shown a test case triple (shown within a frame in Figure \ref{car_collection}), consisting of an off-road vehicle, a sports car and a fire truck.
+There was no possibility of skipping triples, that is even if a participant had no idea which car might be the most central one in a triple, he/she had to make a choice---or quit the current round of the survey.
+Within the first ten triples every participant was shown a test case triple (shown within a frame in Figure \ref{car_collection}), consisting of an off-road vehicle, a sports car, and a fire truck.
 We believe the off-road vehicle to be the obvious most central car in this triple and used this test case for checking whether a participant might have got the task of choosing a most central object correctly.
+The survey was online for about two months and the link to the survey was distributed among colleagues and friends.
+We took no account of rounds of the survey that were quitted before 30 triples (of the fifty per round) were shown.
+In doing so, we ended up with 146 rounds (some of them not fully completed) and a total of 7097 statements.
+It is hard to guess how many different people contributed to these 146 rounds, but assuming an average of three to four rounds per person, which seems to be reasonable according to personal feedback, their number should be around~40.
+In only 7 out of the 146 rounds the off-road vehicle was not chosen as most central car in the test case triple.
+We refer to the collection of the total of 7097 statements as the collection \textsc{All} and to its subcollection comprising 6757 statements gathered in the 139 rounds in which the off-road vehicle was chosen as most central car in the test case triple as the collection \textsc{T{\_}All}.
+From \textsc{All} and \textsc{T{\_}All} we derived two more collections of statements of the kind \eqref{my_quest} for the car data set as follows: \textsc{All{\_}reduced} is obtained from \textsc{All} by replacing all statements dealing with the same triple of cars by just one statement about this triple, with the most central car being that car that is most often the most central car in the statements to be replaced. \textsc{T{\_}All{\_}reduced} is derived from \textsc{T{\_}All} analogously.
+The characteristic values of the collections \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All}, and \textsc{T{\_}All{\_}reduced} are summarized in Table~\ref{mengen_kenngroessen}.
+All survey data and these four collections can be downloaded along with the car data set from \url{http://www.tml.cs.uni-tuebingen.de/team/luxburg/code_and_data}.